rickg411/wordpress-nginx-configs/README.md

 Also included basic configs for phpmyadmin.

-Hopefully more to come in later.
+Really need to update this sometime